Can You Grill Fish? Any Tips?

 When grilling fish, it’s important to handle it gently to prevent it from falling apart.
 Use a wide spatula or fish turner to carefully flip the fish, applying gentle pressure to keep it intact.
 Avoid using tongs, as they can easily break apart more delicate fish.
 With a delicate touch, you can safely maneuver the fish on the grill without sacrificing its presentation or texture.

-Also read about: Do You Need To Season New Cast Iron Grill Grates?
+Also read about: How Do You Lubricate Grill Wheels?

 Enhancing flavors